TWA Flight Center: Construction

 Grove Shepherd Wilson & Kruge received the contract in early 1959.
-Construction began that June, initially with 14 engineers and 150 artisans.
+Construction began on June 9, initially with 14 engineers and 150 skilled craftspeople.
 At the time, work was anticipated to be completed in 1961.
 A grid was devised to manage the steel-pipe scaffolding at the construction site, and 5,500 supports were used in the scaffolding.
 (Note: Merkel 2005, gives a different figure, saying that up to 1,800 supports "were made up of 5,000 tubular scaffold frames".)
 The contractors prefabricated 27 distinct shapes of wedges for the scaffolding, using 2,500 pieces in total.
 The process of creating the scaffolding lasted more than a year.
 The contractors relied partially on computer calculations to design and construct the various parts of the terminal.
 The four Y-shaped piers required hundreds of additional drawings to fabricate.

-The roof was poured as a single form starting on August 31, 1960, a job that took 120 hours.
+While work on the TWA Flight Center proceeded, several competing airlines had already completed terminals at Idlewild Airport.
+To compete with these airlines, TWA opened a temporary terminal in August 1960; one-eighth of the airline's passengers criticized the design of the temporary structure.
+The permanent structure's roof was poured as a single form starting on August 31, 1960, a job that took 120 hours.
 The pour involved 3200 yd3 of concrete, which was cast in four phases.
-Three 45 ST cranes brought the concrete to the site.
+Three 45 ST cranes delivered buckets of concrete to the site.
 The contractors constructed the roof shells to the specifications outlined in Saarinen's contour maps, which had a margin of error of 1 ft.
 Although the project employed carpenters who did not have a particular specialty, the procedures were precise enough that they required a maximum deviation of 0.25 in from the plan.